mislavjavor/LambdaUI/README.md

 ## Example

 To run the example project, clone the repo, and open `LambdaUI.xcworkspace`

 ## Installation

 LambdaUI is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, add the following line to your Podfile:

 ```ruby
 pod "LambdaUI"
 ```

-## What is LambdaUI
+## What is LambdaUI?

 LambdaUI is an lambda driven event handling framework for Swift.
-It dramatically reduces the effort needed when assiging events to UI elements in Swift.
+It dramatically reduces the effort needed when assigning events to UI elements in Swift.
 It also features easy and intuitive GCD support.

-## Why do it this way
+## Why do it this way?

 In my personal opinion, the event system in iOS/CocoaTouch is severely broken.
 It leads to unreadable code and creates clutter.
 The long term goal of this library is to cover all the events in the CocoaTouch framework as lambda functions.

-Having badly designed code foces you to focus on the syntax insted of thinking about the algoritm and the implementation
+Having badly designed code forces you to focus on the syntax instead of thinking about the algorithm and implementation.

 ### Setup

-Once you've added the `LambdaUI` framework to you project,a new `events` property will be available on all instances of `UIControl` objects (e.g. `UIButton`, `UIStepper`, `UISlider`, etc...).
+Once you've added the `LambdaUI` framework to your project, a new `events` property will be available on all instances of `UIControl` objects (for example, `UIButton`, `UIStepper`, `UISlider`, etc.).
 This property contains all of the supported events for a given `UIControl`

 ### 1. Easy and intuitive events in CocoaTouch
-Adding targets and `#selector(...)` arguments is cumbersome and stupid.
-Dragging outlets is even worse - you must look at the storyboard to see what is related to what and no functionallity is glanceable.
+Adding targets and `#selector(...)` arguments is cumbersome.
+Dragging outlets is even worse; you have to look at the storyboard to see what's related to what and no functionality can be seen at a glance.
 A modern framework should have a better way of handling these issues.

-That's where LambdaUI comes into play
+That's where LambdaUI comes into play!

-Add events simply by calling the `+=` operator on the `<event name>` property of the  `events` propery of you `view`
+Add events simply by calling the `+=` operator on the `<event name>` property of the  `events` property of your `view`
 ```swift
 let button = UIButton(frame : CGRect(...))
 button.events.touchUpInside += { button, event in